The International Energy Agency makes it clear: no new oil, gas or coal investments if the world wants to reach net zero by 2050.

 The world’s largest asset manager, BlackRock, found that divesting portfolios either match or outperform non-divesting portfolios.

-Our Mission: The mission of Dores Divest is to get Vanderbilt University to divest from fossil fuels, through both disruptive and non-disruptive means, as a step towards climate justice.
+Our Mission: The mission of Dores Divest is to achieve fossil fuel divestment at Vanderbilt University, through both disruptive and non-disruptive means, as a step towards climate justice.